Kurt Andersen: Journalism, broadcasting, and media

-He had co-created Studio 360, a weekly program covering the arts and culture, which he hosted from its launch in 1999 to its last episode in 2020.
-Originally a co-production of Public Radio International and WNYC, it was broadcast on 240 U.S. public radio stations to a weekly audience of more than 500,000 radio listeners, with an additional podcast audience during the 2010s.
-In 2005 it won a Peabody Award for an hour-long documentary about Moby Dick, the first of its 17 American Icons hours, each exploring one cultural work––including The Autobiography of Malcolm X, 2001: A Space Odyssey, Monticello, and Disneyland and EPCOT.
-Studio 360 remains available as a podcast.
+He co-created Studio 360, a weekly program covering arts and culture, which he hosted from its launch in 1999 to its final broadcast episode in 2020.
+Originally a co-production of Public Radio International and WNYC, it was broadcast on 240 U.S. public radio stations to a weekly audience of more than 500,000 listeners, with an extensive podcast audience during the 2010s.
+In 2005, the show won a Peabody Award for an hour-long documentary about Moby-Dick, the first of its 17 "American Icons" hours, each exploring a transformative cultural work or entity—including The Autobiography of Malcolm X, 2001: A Space Odyssey, Monticello, Disneyland, and EPCOT.
+Studio 360 remains accessible online as a podcast archive.

-In 2021 he co-produced, wrote and narrated Nixon At War, a seven-episode podcast about how Richard Nixon's responses to the Vietnam War resulted in his downfall and ultimately the contemporary polarization of U.S. society.
-The podcast, funded by the National Endowment for the Humanities and distributed by PRX/Public Radio Exchange, was drawn from hundreds of archival recordings unearthed from the Nixon and Lyndon Johnson presidencies.
+In 2021, he co-produced, wrote, and narrated Nixon At War, a seven-episode podcast detailing how Richard Nixon's responses to the Vietnam War resulted in his political downfall and fueled the contemporary polarization of American society.
+The project, funded by the National Endowment for the Humanities and distributed by PRX/Public Radio Exchange, was drawn from hundreds of archival recordings unearthed from the Nixon and Lyndon Johnson presidencies.

+In addition to the foregoing, Andersen regularly contributes to The New York Times, and since 2017 has been a frequent contributor to The Atlantic.